Junior Markham: Music

-Markham was indicted into both the Oklahoma Blues Hall of Fame and the Oklahoma Jazz Hall of Fame.
+Markham was inducted into both the Oklahoma Blues Hall of Fame and the Oklahoma Jazz Hall of Fame.

 House fire

-In the morning on May 7, 2018, Markham's house caught on fire, although he was not in his property and was said to be fine.
+In the morning on May 7, 2018, Markham's house caught on fire, although he was not at his property and was said to be fine.
 The fire was caused by an electrical problem.
 Markham had no insurance on his house and he lost belongings and personal memorabilia.

 Death

 On September 21, 2018, Markham died; he was 78 years old.